 - Heat Loss: Heating engineers have developed a more accurate method of determining the perfect boiler size for each home.
 Instead of relying on the house dimensions, they compute the heat loss of the structure.
 This involves considering multiple factors in the equation.
 The result will provide you with the necessary boiler size to counter the coldest day of the year.

 - Fuel Type: Another important factor to consider is the fuel type used in your heating system.
 Some homes are connected to the natural gas pipeline.
 On the other hand, others rely on heating oil or liquefied petroleum gas that is stored in tanks in their backyard.
 The fuel type can affect system efficiency.
 Therefore, it’s important to choose a boiler that is compatible with your current fuel source.
-Newer boilers may even produce heat using renewable energy sources like solar panels.
+Newer boilers may even produce heat using renewable energy sources.
 If you prefer green living, look for a system with a high Annual Fuel Utilization Efficiency (AFUE) rating.

 - Bathrooms and Showers: Also, consider the number of bathrooms in your home, as they require a lot of hot water.
 When thinking about property size, pay attention to the number of bathrooms, the number of people living in the house, and how frequently they use the baths and showers.
 A powerful hydronic heating system will help you maintain even water pressure without wasting energy, ensuring that everyone in the house has enough hot water to take a shower or bath.

 Choosing the right size boiler is important, but it’s not the only factor to consider.
 You also need to select the right type of boiler for your home.
 There are three main options, each with their own pros and cons.
 The main considerations when selecting a boiler type are the current system installed in your home and the amount of space you have available for the new unit.